-Core Tip: No study has yet transpired to assess the correlation of conduction system disorders with other electrocardiography findings in the setting of coronavirus disease 2019.
-This paper can shed light on different conduction disorders seen in this viral pneumonia.
+Core Tip: No study has yet transpired to assess the correlation of conduction system disorders with other electrocardiographic findings in the setting of coronavirus disease 2019.
+This paper can shed light on different conduction disorders seen in COVID-19.

 INTRODUCTION

-In December 2019, a cluster of pneumonia cases was reported in Wuhan, Hubei province, China, caused by a novel coronavirus.
+In December 2019, a cluster of pneumonia cases was reported in Wuhan, Hubei Province, China, caused by a novel coronavirus.
 Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) triggered the respiratory infection coronavirus disease 2019 (COVID-19).
-Due to the rapid transmission rate of COVID-19, WHO declared a pandemic on March 11th, 2020[1].
+Due to the rapid transmission of COVID-19, WHO declared a pandemic on March 11th, 2020[1].

-The first studies of COVID-19 considered it to be predominantly a respiratory disease.
-However, recent evidence highlights multiple organ system involvements in COVID-19 patients, including coagulation system disorder, acute kidney injury, hepatocellular injury, and cardiac and central nervous system complications[2].
+The initial studies of COVID-19 considered it to be predominantly a respiratory disease.
+However, recent evidence highlights multiple organ system involvements in COVID-19, including coagulation system disorder, acute kidney injury, hepatocellular injury, and cardiac and central nervous system complications[2].
 The cardiac complications include thromboembolic events, heart failure, heart block, acute coronary syndrome, myocarditis, arrhythmias, and sudden cardiac death[3,4].

 More recently, a growing body of literature on COVID-19 has investigated the electrophysiological changes that arise as a clinical manifestation of COVID-19 and highlighted the variety of arrhythmias observed in patients with COVID-19[5].
 Moreover, multiple case reports introduce atrioventricular block as a potential manifestation of COVID-19[6-14].
-In a retrospective study about the prognostic significance of electrocardiography (ECG) findings in 319 patients with COVID-19, T-wave change (31.7%), QTc interval prolongation (30.1%), and arrhythmias (16.3%) were three most common found ECG abnormalities and atrioventricular block were presented in 3.9% of the patients[15].
+In a retrospective study about the prognostic significance of electrocardiographic (ECG) findings in 319 patients with COVID-19, T-wave change (31.7%), QTc interval prolongation (30.1%), and arrhythmias (16.3%) were three most common found ECG abnormalities and atrioventricular block was presented in 3.9% of the patients[15].
 First-degree atrioventricular block (AVB) was seen in 10 patients (3.3%), and second-degree AVB Mobitz type I was found in 2 patients (0.7%).
-In-hospital mortality risk increased with increasing abnormal ECG scores[15].
-In another study investigating the association between electrocardiographic features and mortality in COVID-19 patients, the overall prevalence of AVB was 11.8%, with mortality patients showing higher incidence than recovered patients (25% vs 9%)[16].
-Another article conducted a rigorous patient-level analysis to determine the association of acute malignant cardiac arrhythmias, such as tachy- or bradyarrhythmias, and mortality in 140 hospitalized patients with COVID-19 and AVB was found in 5 cases, 2 of whom were associated with myocardial infarction (MI), and another 2 had metabolic abnormalities, suggesting that refractory shock was primarily responsible for conduction block, and the remaining patient had AVB in the setting of non–ST-segment–elevation myocardial infarction and newly diminished left ventricular ejection fraction[17].
-However, no association between the presence of AVB and mortality was reported in these articles.
+In-hospital mortality risk increased with increasing abnormal ECG parameters[15].
+In another study investigating the association between electrocardiographic features and mortality in COVID-19 patients, the overall prevalence of AVB was 11.8%, with deceased patients showing higher incidence than recovered patients (25% vs 9%)[16].
+Another study conducted a rigorous patient-level analysis to determine the association of acute malignant cardiac arrhythmias, such as tachy- or bradyarrhythmias, and mortality in 140 hospitalized patients with COVID-19 and AVB was found in 5 patients, 2 of whom were associated with myocardial infarction (MI), and another 2 had metabolic abnormalities, suggesting that refractory shock was primarily responsible for conduction block, and the remaining patient had AVB in the setting of non–ST-segment–elevation myocardial infarction and newly diminished left ventricular ejection fraction[17].
+However, no association between the presence of AVB and mortality was reported in these studies.
 Finally, it is evident that the knowledge of electrophysiological abnormalities, conduction system disorder, and particularly atrioventricular blocks is largely based on very limited data.

-To investigate whether disruption of the conduction system can herald other ECG abnormalities in the setting of COVID-19, and whether it is associated with underlying diseases we designed the present study.
+We designed the present study to investigate whether disruption of the conduction system can herald other ECG abnormalities in the setting of COVID-19, and whether it is associated with underlying diseases.

 MATERIALS AND METHODS

-This study is a cross-sectional descriptive investigation that retrospectively reviewed demised COVID-19 patients who were admitted to Faghihi Hospital of Shiraz University of Medical Sciences from August 1st until December 1st, 2021.
+This is a cross-sectional descriptive study that retrospectively reviewed demised COVID-19 patients who were admitted to Faghihi Hospital of Shiraz University of Medical Sciences from August 1st until December 1st, 2021.
 The inclusion criteria were all the admitted patients aged 18 or older who died with the diagnosis of COVID-19.
 Faghihi Hospital, located in Shiraz, Fars Province, Southern Iran, is one of the major tertiary teaching hospitals responsible for treating COVID-19 patients.

 Data collection